Updated 5-27-2008

 You could use a few of the crate frame boards and the deck screws to

-make a frame to screw down to the roof and then screw the cap to those
+make a frame to screw down to the roof and then screw the cap to

-visual dimension, and it can be a good way to add a hidden roof vent
+give the bottom edges some visual dimension.
+It can also be a great way to add a hidden roof vent

 there at the peak.
 It will also help to give you a nice solid